Project-Hex/HexControl1920/README.md

 * Speed Trial
 * Ground Marker Identification
 * Area Search (Rectangular Area)

+### Goals
+* Start using python and dronekit
+* Start researching appropriate hardware
+* Simple take-off and land
+* Simple go to

 #### Route distances
 The organisers will provide details of the routes from the Launch Point to the Drop Zone at the start of the demonstration event; as guidance for the teams, the approximate distances are expected to be: